SimonWoodburyForget/mindustry-mods/src/README.md

 ## Testing

 The simplest way to test/run the app locally is to start a Python server, then open your browser at `localhost:9000`.
+Using the latest version of Python will ensure the correct wasm mimetype exists, but it doesn't really matter otherwise.

 ```
-python3 -m http.server 9000
+python3.8 -m http.server 9000
 ```

 Faster is just running unit tests.